Selenium Certification Training Course

 Below I have explained each of the components of the Selenium in detail:

 RC overcame the problem by involving an HTTP proxy server to “trick” the browser into believing that Selenium Core and the web application being tested come from the same domain.
 Thus making RC a two-component tool.

 RC Server communicates using simple HTTP GET/ POST requests.
 Look at the below image for understanding the RC architecture.

-Selenium IDE is a Firefox plugin which is used to quickly and frequently execute simple test cases.
-Test cases in IDE is created by recording the interactions which the user had with the web browser.
+In 2006, Shinya Kastani from Japan had donated his Selenium IDE prototype to Apache’s Selenium project.
+It was a Firefox plugin for faster creation of test cases.
+IDE implemented a record and playback model wherein, test cases are created by recording the interactions which the user had with the web browser.
 These tests can then be played back any number of times.